 My manuscript, The New Climate Activism, explains why NGOs working on social issues, such as gender or labour, started engaging in UN climate negotiations, and, why some of these newcomers to climate change governance were recognized as actors in that political space while others were not.
 The book will soon be under review at the University of Toronto Press.

 My interest in the process of negotiations benefits greatly by my work as a writer for the Earth Negotiations Bulletin.
 Several working papers (see below) use the insights gleaned from attending nearly 30 UN negotiations for climate change, chemicals, and wastes.

 Currently, I’m working on the concept of ecosystem services.
-How values are assigned the services provided by nature – and who uses and innovates this idea is under explored by political scientists.
+How values are assigned to the services provided by nature – and who uses and innovates this idea – is under explored by political scientists.
 As part of the ValNat project, I’m helping to uncover the story of ecosystem services globally and in Canada.

 In my work, I leverage insights from multiple methods, including social network analysis, interviews, archival research, and participant observation.

 Allan, Jen Iris and Jennifer Hadden.
 2017.
 “Exploring the Framing Power of NGOs in Global Climate Politics.”
 Environmental Politics 26 (4): 600-620.

 Allan, Jen Iris.
 2016.
 Chemicals Policy: Change: Uncertainty, Risk and Policy Change.”
 Encyclopedia of Public Administration and Public Policy, Third Edition

 Allan, Jen Iris and Peter Dauvergne.
 2013.
 “The Global South in Environmental Negotiations: The Politics of the Coalitions of REDD+” Third World Quarterly 34 (8): 1307-1322.